 Unfortunately, getting links from foreign countries is often the most difficult international SEO activity.
-Many factors you might not know of could affect the international link building project.
-That could be anything from a different language, market, audience to the competitive landscape.
+Many factors affect the international link building project — that could be anything from a different language, market, or audience, to the competitive landscape.

-- You might not know of any specific link sources to utilize quickly.
+- You might not know of any specific link sources to utilize quickly, and

-- Similarly, you might not know what strategies would work in the target country better.
+- You might not know what strategies will work in the target country.

 Here are some ideas to help you kickstart an international link building campaign:

-The simplest way is to look at the top-level domain ratio.
-Although I admit, it’s not the most precise method.
-Many domains might use .com or other top-level domains, masking their country of origin.
+The simplest way is to look at the top level domain ratio.
+Though, keep in mind that many domains may use .com or other top level domains, which masks their country of origin.

 Another way is to assess the country code in the backlink profile.
 Like this:

 If you find any, consider either pointing them to the international site or recreating that backlink for it.

 Evaluate your competitors' backlinks